-Whether it’s for a Secret Santa or a white elephant gift exchange, here are some ideas for your fellow teacher that won’t be tossed in the next garage sale.
+Whether it’s for a Secret Santa or a white elephant gift exchange, here are some gift ideas for teachers’ colleagues that won’t be tossed in the next garage sale.

 Pencils you’ve personalized with some ridiculous and/or excellent message

 How much ridiculousness can you fit in 30 characters?
 Inside jokes, content-area dad humor, encouragement, and quotes are all fair game.
 Find and personalize them here!
 The #hustle pencils below (as well as a ton of other funny pencils) are available at this Etsy shop!